 And these skills have become essential for progress and success – we’re already seeing businesses that fail to invest in the data literacy of their employees getting left behind or entangled in embarrassing data management mistakes.

-Of course, data literacy plays a major role in the financial services industry, where it’s used to understand customer needs and behaviour, identify and predict risk, detect money laundering and inform adaptive virtual assistants, among other uses.
+Of course, data literacy plays a major role in the financial services industry, where it’s used to understand customer needs and behavior, identify and predict risk, detect money laundering and inform adaptive virtual assistants, among other uses.

 But what about in, say, agriculture, sport or entertainment?